addie43110/cdp/exercises/ex9.md

 l sem = readTVar sem
 ```

-## Chan mplementtion in Haskell STM
+## Chan implementtion in Haskell STM
 - in our first implementation of Chan in Python, we had a bug with respect to `isEmpty` and `unGet`
 - does Haskell `Chan` also have this bug?
   - Haskell `Chan` uses MVar, so it would have this bug.
 But `isEmpty` and `unGet` are not provided by Haskell